Most Commonly Asked Dash Cam Questions by Customers

 A: Yes.
 Most our 2-channel Dash Cams are now DUAL 1080P.
 These include the DOD RC500S-2CH, DOD LS500W-2CH, BlackVue DR750S-2CH and BlackSys CH-200 which all boast DUAL 1080P FULL HD resolution.
 This is a very important and premium feature as most older 2-channel Dash Cams on the market only record at lower 720P resolution in the rear camera.
 Video quality and ability to pick up details, like license plates, is greatly reduced at 720P so best to go for 1080P FULL HD at the rear.
 All 4 Dash Cam models also have quality SONY sensors incorporated in both the front and rear cameras for excellent video quality at both ends.

-Q: I don’t want/need the top of the range Dash Cam with all the “bell & whistles”, just something with good features, affordable and very reliable?
+Q: I don’t want/need a Dash Cam with all the “bell & whistles”, just something with great features, affordable and very reliable?

 Q: Do you sell any Dash Cams that have 60FPS (frames per second) recording options?